jdboisvert/mightly-bedmas-calculator/README.md

-# The Might BEDMAS Calculator v2022.7.26.0
+# The Might BEDMAS Calculator v2022.7.25.1
 A package to calculate infix expressions following BEDMAS.

 ## Features

-This will calculate an expression following thr BEDMAS order of operations and the following operators are supported:
+This will calculate an expression following the BEDMAS order of operations and the following operators are supported:

 * Add +
 * Subtract -